vd-rd/sbc_at91sam9260/README.md

-View this project on [CADLAB.io](https://cadlab.io/project/1695).

-## sbc_at91sam9260
+## Description

-The second installment in the embedded Linux hardware development.
+The second installment in the embedded Linux hardware development learning exercise.
-The board is an updated version of the previous AT91RM9200_SBC.
+The board is an updated version of the previous [AT91RM9200_SBC](https://github.com/vd-rd/sbc_at91rm9200/).

 ### Features
  * CPU - AT91SAM9260 processor (ARM926EJ @ 200MHz)